SASS-C: History

 Since the beginning of development in 1988 based on MURATREC (1985), the SASS-C software has been under constant evolution to cope with supplementary user requirements, to cover surveillance technology upgrades and to follow software technology changes.

 SASS-C v6

-In version 6, both suites where included in a common package just named SASS-C.
+In version 6, both suites, VERIFication and PREDICTion, where included in a common package just named SASS-C.

 This early version was supporting only PSR/SSR/Mode-S Radars and trackers.

 VERIFication v7

 Since end of 2003 and in order to prepare SASS-C for the next decade, important software re-engineering has been undertaken in conjunction with functional upgrades, with the aim to introduce up to date technologies in all relevant fields while enhancing system quality.
 The main functional upgrades relate to the introduction of Aircraft Derived data (Mode S and ADS-B), and multilateration technology in the Surveillance environment.

 It consists into four different independent suites: